dojo/dojo.io/site/source/tutorials/1015_form_validation/index.md

 {% task 'Only begin validation after the first blur event' %}

 Right now the form displays validation as soon as the user begins typing in a field, which can be a poor user experience.
-Seeing "invalid email address" errors at the beginning of typing an email is both unnecessary and distracting.
+Seeing "invalid email address" types of errors at the beginning of typing an email is both unnecessary and distracting.
 A better pattern would be to hold off on validation until the first blur event, and then begin updating the validation on input events.

+{% aside 'Blur events' %}
+The [blur](https://developer.mozilla.org/en-US/docs/Web/Events/blur) event fires when an element loses focus.
+{% endaside %}

 Now that calling `onValidate` is handled within the `ValidatedTextInput` widget, this is possible.

 {% instruction 'Create a private `_onBlur` function that calls `onValidate`' %}